damianhakert/damianhakert.github.io/source/posts/2017-02-03-gitlab-mexico-summit-2017.html.md

 We broke into smaller groups for a competitive scavenger hunt and enjoyed the fruits of our labor with a happy hour afterwards.

-We could make this blogpost 5 pages long explaining how beautiful our trip to Akumal beach was, where we got to snorkel with sea turtles, how impressive the Maya ruins of Chichen Itza were after so many years, the adrenaline rush the zipline gave us, or how much money we made at
+We could make this blog post 5 pages long explaining how beautiful our trip to Akumal beach was, where we got to snorkel with sea turtles, how impressive the Maya ruins of Chichen Itza were after so many years, the adrenaline rush the zipline gave us, or how much money we made at